blakadder/blog/_posts/2023-07-10-switchbot-indoor-outdoor-thermo-hygrometer.md

 But there are also other ways, SwitchBot is very open to third party implementations and we'll go over some of the options later in the article.

-The sensor uses good ole' AA batteries (already included in the package) that provide a long battery life and are easy to replace.
+The sensor uses good ole' AAA batteries (already included in the package) that provide a long battery life and are easy to replace.
 It also looks good and blends in nicely.

 [![Batteries already included](/assets/images/switchbot_outdoor/batteries.jpg)](/assets/images/switchbot_outdoor/batteries.jpg)